linux-system-roles/network/README.md

 - `num_grat_arp`

-  This option specify the number of peer notifications (gratuitious ARPs) to be issued after a failover event.
+  This option specify the number of peer notifications (gratuitous ARPs) to be issued after a failover event.
 The allowed range for the value is 0 - 255.

 - `packets_per_port`